-Committee: County & Municipal Government Sponsor: Senator Chris Elliott Analyst: Mathieu Fuller Date: 03/20/2024
+Committee: County & Municipal Government Sponsor: Senator Chris Elliott Analyst: Mathieu Fuller Date: 04/02/2024

-Senate Bill 224 as introduced would create the Office of Occupational and Professional Licensing within the Department of Labor to serve as a centralized entity providing leadership, support, and oversight to certain professional or occupational licensing boards operating within the state.
+Senate Bill 224 as reported by the Committee on County and Municipal Government would create the Office of Occupational and Professional Licensing within the Department of Labor to serve as a centralized entity providing leadership, support, and oversight to certain professional or occupational licensing boards operating within the state.
 This would increase the obligations of the Department of Labor to hire an executive director, deputy directors, and any other administrative staff the director deems necessary, and would decrease the financial obligations of such boards from personnel costs for currently employed executive directors and other staff and/or from costs for contracted management services.
-This bill would also streamline board member compensation by establishing a flat rate per diem of \$100 per day, which would increase or decrease the obligations of the Fund by an undetermined amount dependent upon the difference in the new flat rate and the amounts paid under existing law.
+This bill would also streamline board member compensation by establishing a flat rate per diem of \$100 per day, which would increase the obligations of the Fund by an undetermined amount dependent upon the difference in the new flat rate and the amounts paid under existing law.

-In addition, this bill would: (1) remove existing language for the transfer of excess funds to the State General Fund for various boards.
-Based on a four-year average, this would decrease receipts to the State General Fund by an estimated \$62,000 annually; (2) redirect any funds received by the individual boards from their current funds in the state treasury to the newly created Occupational and Professional Licensing Fund in the State Treasury; and (3) require the executive director to establish fees for the operation of the boards, which could increase or decrease receipts to the Occupational and Professional Licensing Fund by an undetermined amount dependent upon the difference in each board's current fee structure under current law and the fee structure set by the executive director under the provisions of this bill.
+In addition, this bill would: (1) remove existing language for the transfer of excess funds to the State General Fund from the Electrical Contractor Board.
+Based on a four-year average, this would decrease receipts to the State General Fund by an estimated \$62,000 annually; (2) redirect any funds received by the individual boards from their current funds in the State Treasury to the newly created Occupational and Professional Licensing Fund in the State Treasury; and (3) require the executive director to establish fees for the operation of the boards, which could increase or decrease receipts to the Occupational and Professional Licensing Fund by an undetermined amount dependent upon the difference in each board's current fee structure under current law and the fee structure set by the executive director under the provisions of this bill.